August 15, 2017

 - On cooling coils

 - Inside the interiors of the duct work

 - On screens, grills and air filters that are clogged with dirt and debris

-It is a common observation that poor HVAC drainage systems leads to collection of water in places.
-These stagnant pools of water, if not cleaned regularly, can harbor a number of insects, microbes, mold and other fungus.
-When areas inside the HVAC system tend to be continuously damp, mold sets in, grows and spreads to other areas.
+It is a common observation that poor HVAC drainage systems lead to the collection of water in places.
+These stagnant pools of water, if not cleaned regularly, can harbor a number of insects, microbes, mold, and other fungi.
+When areas inside the HVAC system tend to be continuously damp, mold sets in grows and spreads to other areas.